root-project/root/documentation/JSROOT/JSROOT.md

     + '2d' normal drawing for 1D/2D objects
     + '3d' 3D drawing for 2D/3D histograms
     + 'io' binary file I/O
+    + 'user:scirpt.js' load user scripts, should be at the end of kind string
 - callback - call back function which is called when all necessary scripts are loaded
 - debug - id of HTML element where debug information will be shown while scripts are loading